 Implementation complexity

 The PC-Polar code construction requires that each bit is assigned to puncture/shortened bit, parity check bit, Information bit or a frozen bit.
-In [4], this is proposed to be handled with four different thresholds based on either Z values and row weights.
+In [4], this is proposed to be handled with four different thresholds based on Z values and row weights.
 With these four thresholds each bit can be decided individually.
 For each supported combination of K and M, the four threshold values must be pre-calculated and stored.
 In the encoding, the parity check shift register must be updated with each code block bit and when a bit is assigned to a parity check bit read out the value and insert in the input to the encoder.
 The decoder must handle the parity check shift register for each list as well.
 The CRC bits are calculated and added to the information bits before encoding and evaluated after decoding.

 For CA-Polar code construction, the CRC bits will be view as information bits in the code construction.
 The result is that each bit must be assigned as punctured/shortened, frozen or information bit.
 The CRC bits are calculated and added to the information bits before encoding and used after the decoding for selecting best list.
 Using similar approach as in [4] with thresholds, the CA-Polar will only require a single threshold for each combination of K and M. The threshold implementation is simpler than the equivalent implementation for PC-Polar.
 The decoder does not need to keep track of anything else but frozen and information bits.
 Punctured/shortened bits can be handled as frozen bits during decoding.